mzamjadi/BERT4Recom/README.md

 ``` bash
 ./run_amazon.sh
 ```
-include two part command:
+include two part command.
-Make sure to change the directory (the first sentence in the run file) to your environment.
+1. Make sure to change the directory (the first sentence in the run_amazon.sh file) to your environment.
 The first part of the run file generates masked training, and test data.
+The test data is the last product of user
 ``` bash
 python -u gen_data_fin.py \
     --dataset_name=${dataset_name} \